syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-headers-and-footers.md

 ### Add Footer to a Slide in PowerPoint

 Essential Presentation library facilitates adding Footer in a slide of the PowerPoint Presentation.
+Footers are useful in providing quick information about your document or data.

 The following code example demonstrates how to add a footer to the presentation.